OrionStar25/orionstar25.github.io/_posts/2019-05-30-outreachy-week-1.md

 I chose Outreachy over GSoC for a couple of reasons:

 1. I can't be an Outreachy intern if I've been a GSoC intern previously(not applicable vice-a-versa).
-2. While both the programmes promote awareness about opensource, Outreachy also hugley promoted diversity.
+2. While both the programmes promote awareness about opensource, Outreachy also hugely promoted diversity.
 This is something I strongly believe in and have been advocating it during my entire college life.
 3. Its a little easier(can also say faster) to start contributing to an Outreachy project than a GSoc one.
 The codebase is generally intuitive, the pool of people applying is very focused, and mentors give greater attention to individuals.
 4. And the stipend is a little too cool xD.
 We also get an additional $500 as trival stipend and I feel its such a brilliant way to engage people to explore and expand their physical boundaries!